-- 1 Launch the wizard from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > SharePoint Search Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 Review the prerequisites and other instructions on the Welcome panel, and click Next. - 3 On the Group Selection panel, select Create service group and click Next. - 4 On the System Selection panel, provide the following input: - Provide a name for the service group. - Select systems in the Available Cluster Systems list and click the left-arrow button.
+- 1 Launch the SharePoint Search Configuration Wizard from the Apps menu on the Start screen. - 2 Review the prerequisites and other instructions on the Welcome panel, and click Next. - 3 On the Group Selection panel, select Create service group and click Next. - 4 On the System Selection panel, provide the following input: - Provide a name for the service group. - Select systems in the Available Cluster Systems list and click the left-arrow button.